makinacorpus/DbToolsBundle/docs/content/index.md

 hero:
   name: DbToolsBundle
-  text: a set of Symfony Console Commands to interact with your database
+  text: A set of Symfony Console Commands to interact with your database
   image:
     light: ./logo.svg
     dark: ./logo-d.svg